daniele3b/SafeWater/Assignment2/README.md

 ## Purpose of the second Assignment

 The purpose of the second assignment is to replace the single device (Nucleo-F401RE) by a Wireless Sensor Network comprised of multiple nodes, in particular they are ARM Cortex M3 STM32F103REY nodes.
-The devices are available of [Iot-Lab](https://www.iot-lab.info/) a platform used for testing and evaluation of IOT solutions.
+The devices are available of [Iot-Lab](https://www.iot-lab.info/), a platform used for testing and evaluation of IOT solutions.
 The protocol used to create the mesh is the 802.15.4 in combination with 6loWPAN protocols in order to create a wireless sensor network and connect it to the internet in order to send data to AWS Cloud by using a MQTT/MQTT-SN broker.

 In carrying out the second homework, particular attention was paid to performance evaluation in terms of power consumption, latency and throughput.

 ## Benefits & Limitations

 Creating a Wireless Sensor Network, we can have a network of sensors in order to monitor the environment and obtain data that would normally be impossible or difficult to find by humans.
-The dense deployment of these sensors allows to the system to create a model of the phenomenon that you want to measure so , as a consequence it is possible to obtain qualitatively and quantitatively better data.
-A network of sensors allows to be very fault tollerant, in fact, using devices/sensors with overlapping observation areas also if a node crashs we can get data using another device that is next to the crashed sensor.
+The dense deployment of these sensors allows to the system to create a model of the phenomenon that you want to measure so , as a consequence, it is possible to obtain qualitatively and quantitatively better data.
+A network of sensors allows to be very fault tollerant, in fact, using devices/sensors with overlapping observation areas, also if a node crashs, we can get data using another device that is next to the crashed sensor.
 Obviously, if many nodes crash the network couldn't work.
 In terms of energy efficency, a single node must be optimzed to ensure network longevity and amortize the cost of creating the network.

 As the number of nodes increases, we could meet some limitations as: